 Where can we get help?

 Life should be a balance of give and take.
-As carers we may give a lot, but we are allowed to be receivers of support too.
+As carers, we may give a lot, but we are allowed to be receivers of support too.
 The give and take of our lives might not be with the same people – we might give a lot to our loved ones, but we might receive support from our network of friends, colleagues and health care professionals.

 Carers need to be proactive in order to get the right support.
 This isn’t always easy, but there are things we can do:

-Register as a carer with our GP.
+Register as a carer, either with our GP or local carers service.

-Request a Carers Assessment - either from our GP or local Carers’ Centre.
+Request a Carer's Assessment - either from our GP or local Carers’ Centre.

 Learn to prioritise our own wellbeing.